 How to protect yourself from ransomware infections?

-To prevent ransomware infections users must firstly realize that the main reasons for computer infections are poor knowledge and reckless behavior.
-The key to its safety is caution, which is why paying attention when browsing the Internet, as well as downloading, installing, and updating software is a must.
-Always be sure to carefully analyze every single email attachment received.
-Files and links received from suspicious/unrecognizable email should never be opened.
-Attachments that are irrelevant (do not concern you) should be ignored as well.
-Download desired apps only from official sources, using direct download links.
-Third party downloaders/installers are very likely to include rogue apps, which is why such tools should never be used.
-Same goes for software updates.
-Always update applications using implemented functions or tools provided by the official developer only.
-Keeping installed software and operating system up-to-date is paramount.
-Software cracking, however, should never be considered, because software piracy is a cyber crime and the risk of infections is extremely high.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running at all times.
-Software of this type will detect and eliminate most of infections before the system is harmed.
+The main reasons for computer infections are poor knowledge and careless behavior.
+The key safety is caution.
+Therefore, pay attention when browsing the Internet and downloading, installing, and updating software.
+Carefully analyze each email attachment received.
+Files and links received from suspicious/unrecognizable emails should never be opened.
+Attachments that are irrelevant (do not concern you) should be ignored.
+Download your apps from official sources only, using direct download links.
+Third party downloaders/installers are very likely to include rogue apps, and thus these tools should never be used.
+The same applies to software updates.
+Keeping installed software and operating systems up-to-date is paramount, however, use implemented functions or tools provided by the official developer only.
+Software cracking should never be considered, since software piracy is a cyber crime and the risk of infections is extremely high.
+Have a reputable anti-virus/anti-spyware suite installed and running at all times.
+This software can detect and eliminate most infections before the system is harmed.
 If your computer is already infected with Helper, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Helper ransomware's text file ("YOUR FILES ARE ENCRYPTED.TXT"):
+Text presented in Helper ransomware text file ("YOUR FILES ARE ENCRYPTED.TXT"):

 ====== Attention! ======